Commissions & Committees

 This commission of the parish council discerns needs of persons in the parish and the wider community, especially the poor, and identifies resources or activities to meet those needs.
 They also provide education in regard to pro-life issued and opportunities for parishioners to be actively involved in outreach that promotes the dignity of all human life.

 Prayer & Worship

 This commission of the parish council gives direction to the liturgical aspect of parish life.
 The commission ensures that parishioners are provided with opportunities to deepen their faith through a variety of prayer experiences and liturgical celebrations.
 They coordinate preparations for the liturgical seasons of Advent, Christmas, Lent, and Easter and for special celebrations.

 The school commission assists the principal of Shepherd of the Hills School in fostering the Christian and educational growth of each student in our parish school.
 The school commission develops policies that govern the operation of the school.
 They also help to implement the mission statement of our school and promote development and recruitment.
 The home & school committee is a subcommittee of the school commission and exists as a vehicle for parents to assist in various school needs and events.

-Sarah Desiderio, Chairperson
+Sarah Desiderio, Member

 Betsey Gitter, Member

 Barb Grzywinski, Member

 Tim Hanlon, Parish Liaison